What is a Geographic Information System?

 The Town's most important GIS layers are developed by or for the Town of Reading.
 These include parcels and "planimetric" layers such as building footprints, roads, sidewalks, driveways, parking areas, streams, and wetlands.
 Parcels are updated annually by Town staff.
 Planimetric layers are created by tracing around features visible in aerial photographs.
 Ours are based on 2008 aerial photos and were created by the firm that did the photography with spot updates done in-house.
 The next flyover is scheduled for spring 2015.
 Smaller datasets such as zoning, school districts, parking restrictions, snowplow routes, and historic properties are created and updated in-house as needed.
 Utility data such as water, sewer, and (coming soon) stormwater layers are usually created by consultants and updated in-house.
 MassGIS, the state's GIS agency, is another important source of data; these layers include flood zones, vernal pools, highways, and many other state-wide layers.

 Plain Language Disclaimer

 GIS maps are for planning purposes only.
 Please refer to the primary source of the data (deeds, engineering plans, town bylaws, etc.) in all decision making.
-Each GIS layer is from a different source and has a different level of accuracy.
+Each GIS layer is from a different source and accuracy varies.
 Map layers may not overlay perfectly and may be out of date.
 The frequency of map and data updates varies.
 Please use good judgement in making inferences and refer to text on each map for the date and currency of the data.